About this Event

 Mission

-Latino Book Club engages with Latine and Hispanic literature through vulnerable discussions about our shared cultural experiences, diverse intersectional identities, and builds strong community bonds that foster deeper connections through empathy and understanding.
+To provide a safe space for the Latine and Hispanic community to engage with Latine literature.
+Through vulnerable discussions about our cultural experiences and diverse intersectional identities we build strong community bonds that foster deeper connections through empathy and understanding.

 Community Expectations